witchpixels/FirehoseHttp/README.md

 FirehoseHTTP
 ------------
-And Containerized Http Interface for AWS Firehose for testing, or very very basic event ingestion.
+A Containerized Http Interface for AWS Firehose for testing, or very very basic event ingestion.

 Created basically for the singular purpose of testing analytics collectors in various engines, namely Unreal.